 Quantity: 1 inch

-Barbara Bockelman is an Oklahoma native of the Slapout community in Laverne.
-This collection consists of her own cowboy poetry, the unpublished manuscript A Permanent Home, and an assortment of articles.
+This collection consists of Barbara Bockelman’s cowboy poetry, an unpublished manuscript titled “A Permanent Home,” and an assortment of articles.

 Scope & Content Note

 This collection consists of photocopied poems by Bockelman, an unpublished manuscript titled “A Permanent Home,” and various articles written by and about Bockelman.